aclindsa/moneygo/docs/ofx_imports.md

 on their behalf.
 MoneyGo supports both import methods with the help of the [ofxgo](https://github.com/aclindsa/ofxgo) project.

+To import an OFX file you have already downloaded from your FI, click the 'Import' button after selecting the account you want to import transactions to, select 'OFX/QFX File' as the Import Type, and upload the OFX file.

+To import OFX transactions directly from the FI, instead select 'OFX' as the Import Type and enter your password and the date range of transactions you want to import.
+Note that there are a number of connections details that you will need to fill out before this will work (see below).

 ## OFX Connection Details

-The first (and potentially most tedious) step is to enter the OFX connection details for your FI into the 'Sync (OFX)' tab when editing the MoneyGo account for which you wish to import transactions.
+The most tedious part is entering the OFX connection details for your FI into the 'Sync (OFX)' tab when editing the MoneyGo account for which you wish to import transactions.

 ### Helpful Sources